wm-ax/family/needs-schedule.md

 ## May through early July

 Vera's Montessori ends June 3; Virgil's ends June 18.
-Until Pine Village starts on 5 July, there will be some days where both Julia and I work and so we could use all-day (6-8 hours) care for one or two kids.
+Until Pine Village starts on 5 July, there will be some days where both Julia and Max work and so we really need a longish (6-8 hours) care session for one or two kids.
 These days are:

   * 7,8,10,28,29 June
   * 1 July